vijay2706/elec/README.md

         For angular deflection of the solar panel, the analog values from two left LDRs and two right LDRs are compared.
 If the left set of LDRs receive more light than the right set, the horizontal servo will move in that direction.

      This is really very useful, by this setup we can extract maximum sunlight and convert it to useful power.
 So we can use the renewable source of the energy for the required power and for our daily usage.

+## 2. SNAKE ROBOT USING ARDUINO
+This snake robot is made with arduino, servo motors, sensors and PCB.
+The design of the snake is made by 3d printing and servo motors are connected such that some moves longitudinally and vertically.
+Small camera is attached to this bot, which can travel anywhere.
+This can be controlled by an android app using bluetooth.

+       Humans and other robots cannot inspect all tight places like narrow industrial pipes, drains, walls and floorings.
+This smart snake bot can crawl these narrow places with camera and give us information.
+This is very useful in almost all places mainly defence, medical, etc..